UPSCb/Documentation/docs/Microscopy.md

 1. In the File Explorer, go to "This PC"

-2. click on the three dots ... and select Add network location
+2. Click on the three dots ... and select Add network location

-3. Cick Choose a custom network location Then enter: \\hopper.srv.its.umu.se\XXXXX (replace XXXXX with the name of the folder)
+3. Click Choose a custom network location Then enter: \\hopper.srv.its.umu.se\XXXXX (replace XXXXX with the name of the folder)

 5. Then at the Enter network credentials step, use the credentials shared with you on Slack, check in the box "Remember my credentials"